Case Study / Research · Strategy · Mixed Methods

 Research that shaped platform strategy

-Findings were presented as a stakeholder-ready deck with bento-grid visual design — translating 174 responses into a clear strategic narrative that influenced HR platform priorities for the following cycle.
+Findings translated into a clear strategic narrative that influenced HR platform priorities for the following cycle.

 🏷️